YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZVERSION
 ---------------

-$ZV[ERSION] contains a string value identifying the GT.M version on which this YottaDB release is built. $ZV[ERSION] is a space-delimited string with four pieces as follows:
+$ZV[ERSION] contains a string value identifying the GT.M version on which the YottaDB release is built. $ZV[ERSION] is a space-delimited string with four pieces as follows:

 .. parsed-literal::
    <product> <release> <OS> <architecture>